 Now you’ve started whipping your super into shape and getting a better understanding how your contributions are being invested, it’s time to work out what else you can do to ensure you have a great retirement.

 The key to a comfortable retirement is regularly putting the right amount away so it can grow throughout your working life.
-Although your employer is doing a lot of the heavy lifting, you also need to do your bit.
+Although your employer may be doing a lot of the heavy lifting, you also need to do your bit.

 Once you’ve completed this step-by-step guide, you’ll understand more about the opportunities there are to add to your retirement nest-egg and whether or not any of these are right for you.